Adaptive numerical designs for the calibration of computer codes: Calibration framework

 where

-is the sum of squares of the residuals between the simulations $y_{\ms{\theta}}(\mb{X}_{f})$ and the field measurements.
-Throughout this paper, $\Pi(\ms{\theta}|\mb{z}_f)$ is referred to as the target posterior distribution.
-No closed-form expression exists for $\Pi(\ms{\theta}|\mb{z}_f)$ because $y$ is usually highly non linear with respect to $\ms{\theta}$.
-In such cases, $\Pi(\ms{\theta}|\mb{z}_f)$ needs to be sampled by running an MCMC algorithm which converges to $\Pi(\ms{\theta}|\mb{z}_f)$ over a very large number of samples, often several thousand \citep{Robert+98}.
-In our framework, the MCMC algorithms are thus impractical since each sample requires a time-consuming simulation.
-A way to circumvent this issue consists in setting a Gaussian Process Emulator (GPE), denoted by $Y(.)$, as a prior distribution on $y(.)$ where $(.)$ corresponds to a pair of inputs $(\mb{x},\ms{\tau})$.
-In the following, we need to employ the notation $\ms{\tau}\in\mathcal{T}$ which refers to any value of the code parameter whereas $\ms{\tau}=\ms{\theta}$ refers to the optimal value to be estimated.
+is the sum of the squares of the differences between the simulations $y_{\ms{\theta}}(\mb{X}^f)$ and the field measurements, {in other words}, the sum of the squares of the residuals.
+Throughout this paper, $\pi(\ms{\theta}|\mb{z}^f)$ refers to the actual posterior distribution (APD).
+No closed-form expression can be obtained for $\pi(\ms{\theta}|\mb{z}^f)$ because $y$ is usually highly non linear with respect to $\ms{\theta}$.
+In such cases, $\pi(\ms{\theta}|\mb{z}^f)$ needs to be sampled by running an MCMC algorithm which converges to $\pi(\ms{\theta}|\mb{z}^f)$ over a very large number of samples, often several thousands \citep{Robert+98}.
+In our framework, the MCMC algorithms are thus unfeasible since each sample requires a time-consuming simulation.
+A way to address this issue is to treat $y(\cdot)$ as an unknown function and setting a Gaussian process prior on it, denoted by $Y(\cdot)$, where $(.)$ corresponds to a pair of inputs $(\mb{x},\ms{\tau})$. {In what follows, we use the notation $\ms{\tau}\in\mathcal{T}$ to distinguish any value of the code parameter from $\ms{\tau}=\ms{\theta}$ which refers to the true value to be estimated.}